Drizin/InterpolatedLogging/README.md

 **Would you like to collaborate?**

-Please submit a pull-request or if you prefer you can [create an issue](https://github.com/Drizin/InterpolatedLogging/issues) or [contact me](http://drizin.io/pages/Contact/) to discuss your idea.
+Please submit a pull request or if you prefer you can [create an issue](https://github.com/Drizin/InterpolatedLogging/issues) or [contact me](http://drizin.io/pages/Contact/) to discuss your idea.

 ## License
 MIT License